Andrea/andrea.github.io/_posts/2015-02-18-Creating-a-Ubuntu-vm-for-Haskell-dev.markdown

 * Thanks to [@TailCallingDev](https://twitter.com/tailcallingdev) (btw check out his blog, seriously), I had to add cabal to the path like this:

 in .profile

 ```

 # set PATH so it includes cabal
 if [ -d "$HOME/.cabal/bin" ] ; then
     PATH="$HOME/.cabal/bin:$PATH"
 fi

 ```

-also the version of ghc I was on doesn't play nice with cabal > 1.22 so after updating the path I had to call the _cabal install_ command this way
+Also the version of ghc I was on doesn't play nice with cabal > 1.22 so after updating the path I had to call the _cabal install_ command this way:

 ```
 cabal install cabal-install --constraint="cabal-install < 1.22"